arvindprabhu02/Credit-Risk-Analytics/README.md

-# Finance Credit Risk Analytics
+# Financial Credit Risk Analytics

 This repository contains a credit risk and personal loan behavior analysis project using SQL, Python, and Tableau.